keng404/nextflow-to-icav2-config/README.md

 What these scripts do is parse configuration files and the main NF script of a pipeline and update the underlying processes with what's mentioned below.
 Additionally parameters mentioned in these configuration files that are not referenced in the main NF file are brought into the main NF script.

-# important note
-Prior to ICAv 2.8, ICA did not allow you to use your own configuration files currently.
-Since the 2.8 release, configuration files can now be be utilized, but there are some quirks based on how ICA parses the configuration files to prevent users over-riding [certain parameters](https://help.ica.illumina.com/project/p-flow/f-pipelines/pi-nextflow#nextflow-configuration).
-A small list of caveats can be found [here]().
-Note that the scripts in this repository does not reflect the ability of ICA users to bring in ICA specific configuration files for their pipeline and modules.
-Please contact [Ken](keng@illumina.com) if you have any code or ideas on implementing this.

 # ICA Concepts to better understand ICA liftover of nextflow pipelines

 Nextflow workflows on ICA are orchestrated by kubernetes and require a parameters XML file
 - containing data inputs (i.e. files + folders) and other string-based options for all configurable parameters to properly be passed from ICA to your Nextflow workflows
 - processes will need to contain a reference to a container --- a Docker image that will run that specific process